udaan-iitt/editions/2022_Sept/GRE.md

 <summary>
 "There are 64 students in a class.
 48 study German and 60 study Spanish.
 What is the maximum possible number of students who are studying both Spanish and German?"
 </summary>
-If you answered 42, we urge you to read the question again.
+If you answered 42, I urge you to read the question again.

 The question does not state that every student studies either Spanish or German; there could be students who are studying neither.
 </details>